themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 - Backbone.js is not a complete application structure framework, thus many details are left for the developer.
 - In order to avoid problems and keep up with the good practices, frameworks as Marionette.js and Epoxy.js are very handy.
-- Mocking AJAX with Sinon.JS provides a solid way to test Backbone.js integration.
+- Mocking async calls with Sinon.JS provides a solid way to test Backbone.js integration.

 ---